reservoird/icd/README.md

     // first line of the function must be wg.Done() as reservoird waits for all threads to stop
     // before exiting.
     //
-    // reads from stdin writes to queue
+    // reads from stdin and writes to queue
     //
+    // non-blocking listen on clearChan each loop, if received clears statistics
+    //
     // non-blocking listen on doneChan each loop to see if reservoird is shutting down gracefully
     // NOTE: only senders should close the queue
     //
-    // non-blocking send on stats channel each loop provides ingester statistics information }
+    // non-blocking send to statsChan which provides the latest snapshot of statistics }

+// returns marshalled statistics func Stats() (stats string, err error) {
+    // non-blocking listen on statsChan
+    //
+    // marshals received statistics message
+    //
+    // returns statistics to caller
+}

+// clears statistics
+func ClearStats() {
+    // non-blocking send to clearChan which initiates the clearing of statistics }
 ```